IgniteUI/help-topics/topics/01_General-and-Getting-Started/03_Customizing_the_localization_of_NetAdvantage_for_jQuery_controls.md

 |metadata|
 -->

-# Customizing the Localization of Ignite UI Controls
+# Customizing the Localization of %%ProductName%% Controls

 ##Topic Overview

 ### Purpose

-This topic explains how to localize the Ignite UI™ controls in your language of choice.
+This topic explains how to localize the %%ProductName%%™ controls in your language of choice.

 ### Required Background

 The following table lists the topics required as a prerequisite to understanding this topic.

-[Using JavaScript Resources in Ignite UI](Deployment-Guide-JavaScript-Resources.html) : This topic describes Ignite UI folder structure, how to use Infragistics loader and how to manually reference controls.
+[Using JavaScript Resources in %%ProductName%%](Deployment-Guide-JavaScript-Resources.html) : This topic describes %%ProductName%% folder structure, how to use Infragistics loader and how to manually reference controls.

 ### In this topic